-One pot, 20 minutes and a seriously nourishing bowl of spicy coconut noodles.
-Part ramen, part noodle soup, part saucy noodle bowls, they’re easy, PACKED with flavor and perfect for busy weeknights.
+One pot, 20 minutes, and a seriously cozy bowl of spicy coconut noodles.
+Part ramen, part noodle soup, they’re creamy, easy, PACKED with flavor, and perfect for busy weeknights.

 Quick spicy coconut noodles in a bowl on a grey marble background with chopsticks in the bowl.